 Medica covers ambulance services as described in the Benefit Chart section of this Policy.
+Air ambulance benefits include protections from surprise billing, as described in Surprise billing protections.

 - 1. Ambulance transportation to another hospital when care for your condition is available at the network hospital where you were first admitted. - 2.
 Non-emergency ambulance transportation services (except as described in the Benefit Chart section of this Policy).